 After treating the leaves, it’s time to introduce them into the tank.
 But this is not a hasty process.
 Gradually adding the leaf litter allows the shrimp and the tank’s ecosystem to adjust to the new addition.
 Start with a small amount and observe how the shrimp react.
 If all seems well, you can gradually increase the quantity over time.

 It’s also essential to monitor the water parameters, especially if you’re using leaves known to alter the water chemistry, such as Indian almond leaves.
-Keeping an eye on the pH and hardness ensures that the waterOpens in a new tab. conditions remain within the desired range for your specific shrimp species.
+Keeping an eye on the pH and hardness ensures that the water conditions remain within the desired range for your specific shrimp species.

 The placement of the leaf litter also matters.
 Strategically positioning the leaves to create hiding spots and foraging areas can enhance the shrimp’s experience and contribute to a more natural and appealing tank landscape.